+What does it mean to be part of the House of Faith?
+Go around the group and request each person to introduce themselves.
+The house may give a different question each time if they wish to do this over several weeks.
+For example, "Tell us about your family" or "Tell us about your faith journey."
+This segment contains questions that will include new members when the house grows.
 Regular attendance is expected and vital to developing a sense of community.
 House faith commitment means more than just a covenant but building ownership of the Household itself.
-Household faith commitment will need to extend to the type of resources, meeting format including prayer, study and community building.
-This will incorporate an estimate of the amount of time needed for each element.
+Household faith commitment will need to extend to the type of resources, meeting format, including prayer, study, and community building.
+It will include an estimate of the amount of time needed for each element.
 You need to agree also about the preparation the leader and the house members will make outside of the meeting time.✞

 The conclusions of this study show

 1. Inclusion Young people want to be part of the whole church family rather than always being artificially separated.
 An intergenerational approach is vital in the growth of faith.

 2. Equality Young people say they want to be treated as equal members of the Church, participating in its life and leadership.

 3. Leadership Youth leaders (whether volunteers or employed) make a vital contribution to building bridges between the generations.

 4. Space Young people need room to explore their faith and life without fear of being judged.
 The house faith covenant is established and agreed upon by the group when they meet together.
 The reason we are meeting and what we hope to get out of this group is then apparent.
 The written covenant lists the leader's name, the host, and the other house members.
 They set out the meeting frequency and what they will study when they meet.
 They will also agree on how they will worship.
 They decide the starting time and length of each house meeting and the beginning and completion date for their covenant.
 There are many advantages to having a House Faith Covenant.✞